Choosing The Best Pour Over Coffee Maker

 With this coffee dripper, you’ll have full control over how your coffee turns out.
 You can make a strong, full-bodied cup of coffee or a more acidic one, depending on your brewing style and recipe.

 Investing in your first pour over brewer is a relatively simple task.
 Compared to something like an espresso machine, it’s a tiny post on the budget and it should also be less confusing since the technology isn’t that complicated.

-Pouring water on ground coffee and letting gravity do the work is called ‘infusion’.
-This is one of the oldest coffee brewing techniques along with ‘immersion’, which is what the French press relies on.
+Pouring water on ground coffee and letting gravity do the work is called ‘percolation’.
+This is one of the oldest coffee brewing techniques along with ‘immersion’ (aka steeping), which is what the French press relies on.

-With infusion, the shape and type of the filter will affect the flavor of the final cup.
+With percolation, the shape and type of the filter will affect the flavor of the final cup.

 However, it’s definitely possible to overthink these things.
 Most of the models out there (except the Clever Coffee Dripper) have so much in common.

 Even though certain drippers may have ‘signature’ flavors it’s definitely possible to steer whatever brewing contraption in a direction you like by using certain techniques and recipes.

 For instance: The Clever Coffee Dripper is known for producing less acidic cups compared to the V60 but a different recipe could make up for that.